 K. S. Ravikumar

 K. S. Ravikumar is an Indian actor, best known for Tamil cinema.
 K. S. Ravikumar began their career in 1999 and has been a prominent figure in the industry for over 27 years.
-With over 90 credits to their name and an average audience rating of 6.0, K. S. Ravikumar remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, K. S. Ravikumar remains one of the most prolific and celebrated talents in the industry.
 K. S. Ravikumar's influence on Tamil cinema is generational — their work continues to define the standard for the industry.

 - Born